aoifeburckhardt/breweryDB-repo/readme.md

            2. Serve the app through a proxy (using BrowserSync)
 - The app connects with BreweryDB API
 - The app is responsive (although no specific design has been done for mobile).
-- The unit tests are performed with the Jasmine test framework, using Karma (test runner) and Grunt (task runner).
+- The unit tests are performed with the Jasmine test framework, using Karma (test runner) and Gulp (task runner).

 # Unit tests

-1. Run the following commands one by one:

-- npm install -g grunt
-- grunt karma:unit
+Unit tests are run as part of the gulp "start" task.

 # If I had more time